netobserv/pano-research/README.md

 ## Workload

-In addition to our pipeline, we use two instances of a DNS load tool, DNS-OARC's [dnsperf](https://github.com/DNS-OARC/dnsperf), which queries 8.8.8.8 (Google) and 9.0.0.1 (IBM) simultaneously, using a sample DNS [querylist](demo1/dnsperf/dns-entry-list) from a trace taken at yorktown.ibm.com.
+In addition to our pipeline, we use two instances of a DNS load generation tool, DNS-OARC's [dnsperf](https://github.com/DNS-OARC/dnsperf).
+One instance queries 8.8.8.8 (Google's DNS server) and another instance queries 9.0.0.1 (IBM's server) simultaneously, using a sample DNS
+[querylist](demo1/dnsperf/dns-entry-list) from a trace taken at yorktown.ibm.com.

 ## Running the Demo